Benderx/strategoai-engine/README.md

-# strategoai-learning
+# strategoai

-Python - Using machine learning to learn the game of Stratego
+Python, C - Using machine learning to learn the game of Stratego.

+This repo is used for training machine learning models using data collected from the repo strategoai (https://github.com/Benderx/strategoai).